What is Defend Yourself?

 - In partnership with Stop Street Harassment and RAINN, in 2016 we launched a National Street Harassment Hotline.

-- In partnership with Collective Action for Safe Spaces, in 2013 I founded Safe Bars, which addresses the connection between alcohol and sexual aggression with bystander intervention training for bar, club, and restaurant employees.
+- In2013, we founded Safe Bars, which addresses the connection between alcohol and sexual aggression with bystander intervention training for bar, club, and restaurant employees.

 - I was a founder of My Sister’s Place, D.C.’s first shelter for battered women and their children.